MITLibraries/tacos/README.md

 ### Required

+`DETECTOR_VERSION`: a string that gets incremented as the application's detectors develop.
+When any detector's behavior changes, this is the signal which indicates that terms need to be re-evaluated.

 `LINKRESOLVER_BASEURL`: base url for our link resolver. `https://mit.primo.exlibrisgroup.com/discovery/openurl?institution=01MIT_INST&rfr_id=info:sid/mit.tacos.api&vid=01MIT_INST:MIT` is probably the best value unless you are doing something interesting.

 `ORIGINS`: comma-separated list of domains allowed to connect to (and thus query or contribute to) the application.
 Be sure to specify the port number if a connecting application is not using the standard ports (this applies mostly to local development).
 If not defined, no external connections will be permitted.